 My wife Jane and I live in Toronto where she taught high school English until her

 recent retirement.
-Our son Michael is an economist with Health Canada in Ottawa.
-He keeps an eye on things like the effects
+Our son, Michael, is an economist with Health Canada in Ottawa.
+He is the father of two lovely

 daughters, Alora and Ella.
 Their mother is Barbara Sherman.
 Our daughter, Madeleine, is a graduate of George Brown

 Theatre School and has performed with many theatre companies in Canada and the US.
 She and her husband, Geoff Pounsett, also

 an actor, are the parents of two delightful children: Arthur and Rosaline.